Very Rare - Tanaka Works

 The Tanaka M1897 functions Exactly like the real thing, with genuine wood stock and foregrips.

-Includes original box, original instructions, Six 12 gauge Tanaka shotgun cartridges (1 box) unfired!
+Includes original box, copy of original instructions, two 12 gauge Tanaka shotgun cartridges, unfired!

 Each cartridges takes 2x 7mm PFC primer caps (not included) for the bang, smoke and sparks!

 We ship internationally.
 Any questions please ask away! : firstname.lastname@example.org